-In light of the COVID-19 pandemic, BTS Mall had actively reduced and deferred non-essential operational and capital spending to contain costs and conserve cash.
-In addition, BTS Mall implemented stringent standard operating procedures to contain the infection of COVID-19 in its daily operations.
+In light of the COVID-19 pandemic during the financial year under review, BTS Mall had actively reduced and deferred non-essential operational and capital spending to contain costs and conserve cash.
+The mall also implemented stringent standard operating procedures to contain the infection of COVID-19 in its daily operations.